-The proposed Brisbane Live development comprises the establishment of a world class integrated entertainment and transport precinct at Roma Street and is being developed in conjunction with Cross River Rail.
+The proposed Brisbane Live development comprises the establishment of an integrated entertainment and transport precinct at Roma Street, to be developed in conjunction with Cross River Rail.

 The project was originally proposed by AEG Ogden through the Queensland Government's previous market led proposal framework.
 Depending on the procurement approach chosen by the government, the project is likely to require private finance.
 Traditional, alliance and Public Private Partnership procurement approaches were considered as part of the business case.

 |May 2018||The Cross River Rail Delivery Authority commenced the development of the Business Case in conjunction with Building Queensland.|